andcut/snakecult-site/content/posts/etoc-epistemic-exactitude.md

 ---
-title: "The Eve Theory of Consciousness: An Epistemic Gene‐Culture Account of Human Self‑Awareness"
+title: "The Eve Theory of Consciousness: An Epistemic Gene‐Culture Account of Human Self-Awareness"
 date: 2025-04-20
 lastmod: 2025-04-20
 slug: etoc-epistemic-exactitude